Shubham-kpl/mapty-app-project/README.md

+Original credits of the project go to Jonas Schmedtmann (The Complete JavaScript Course, Udemy)

 # mapty-app-project

 It is a beautiful app that uses leaflet library, where user can click on any position in the world map and mark its workout details, those details will be displayed on the map.